IIIF/api/source/api/content-state/0.9/index.md

 </div>
 ```

-### 3.2 Exporting State
+### 3.7.
+Exporting Current Content State from Viewer

-There are further ways in which a client can _export_ state, beyond populating a drag and drop operation as in example 3.1.4.
-While interoperability concerns require this specification to describe the ways in which a client can _accept_ state, the ways in which a content state might have arrived on a user's clipboard are out of scope here, and are covered in the Cookbook.
+There are further ways in which a client can _export_ its current content state, beyond populating a drag and drop operation as in example 3.4.
+While interoperability concerns require this specification to describe the ways in which a client can _accept_ state, the ways in which a content state might have arrived on a user's clipboard are out of scope here, and are covered in the [Cookbook][annex-cookbook].
 These include:

-* Copy to clipboard
+* Copy to Clipboard
-* Download file
+* Download File
-* Display for copying
+* Display for Copying
-* Send external (to citation-accepting service)
+* Send to External Service

+## 4. Processing Received Content States

+Once the content state has been created (following the patterns in section 2) and transferred to the receiving client (using a protocol described in section 3), the client must then process the received content state.

+If the content state is a simple URI, the client _MUST_ load the resource at that URI and process it.
+The resource at that URI _MUST_ be the full content state Annotation as in 2.2.2 or a IIIF Resource as in 2.2.4.
+That is, the dereferenced response _MUST_ be JSON-LD, and _SHOULD_ have a value of `type` taken from `Annotation`, `Collection`, `Manifest`, `Canvas` and `Range`.
+The response _MUST_ use UTF-8 encoding.

+If the content state is JSON-LD the client _MUST_ inspect the `type` property to decide whether the value is the full content state Annotation (indicated by the additional presence of the `contentState` motivation, as in example 2.2.1), or the value of the `target` property of an implied content state Annotation (as in example 2.2.3).

-## 4. Examples of Content States
+## 5. Examples of Content States

 The following examples demonstrate the use of the existing IIIF Presentation API and W3C Web Annotation Data Model to describe parts of resources.
 Any IIIF resource that can be expressed in the Presentation model can be used in a content state.
 The full form of the Annotation (as if it were available at the URI given in the `id` property) has been used in each case.
 Further examples can be found in the [IIIF Cookbook][annex-cookbook].

 Publishers should strive to provide the simplest JSON-LD representation, and not assume that any client can handle arbitrarily complex content states.

-### 4.1.
+### 5.1.
 A Region of a Canvas in a Manifest

 ```json
 {